smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

-RFC: API for Pre-signed URLs
+RFC: API for Presigned URLs
 ============================

 > Status: RFC

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

-Several AWS services allow for pre-signed requests in URL form, which is described well by [S3's documentation on authenticating requests using query parameters](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html).
+Several AWS services allow for presigned requests in URL form, which is described well by [S3's documentation on authenticating requests using query parameters](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html).

-This doc establishes the customer-facing API for creating these pre-signed URLs and how they will be implemented in a generic fashion in the SDK codegen.
+This doc establishes the customer-facing API for creating these presigned URLs and how they will be implemented in a generic fashion in the SDK codegen.

 Terminology